Hyde Park, London: 16th–17th centuries

 Hyde Park was created for hunting by Henry Vlll in 1536 after he acquired the manor of Hyde from the Abbey.
 It was enclosed as a deer park and remained a private hunting ground until James I permitted limited access to gentlefolk, appointing a ranger to take charge.
 In 1612, walks were replanted with two hundred lime trees imported from the Low Countries and ponds were repaired.
 The work was supervised by Walter Cope.
 In October 1619, keepers directed by Sir Thomas Watson ambushed deer poachers with hail shot, and the poachers killed a keeper.

 Charles I created the Ring (north of the present Serpentine boathouses), and in 1637 he opened the park to the general public.
 It quickly became a popular gathering place, particularly for May Day celebrations.
 At the start of the English Civil War in 1642, a series of fortifications were built along the east side of the park, including forts at what is now Marble Arch, Mount Street and Hyde Park Corner.
 The latter included a strongpoint where visitors to London could be checked and vetted.

 In 1652, during the Interregnum, Parliament ordered the then 620 acre park to be sold for "ready money".
-It realised £17,000 with an additional £765 6s 2d for the resident deer.
-Following the Restoration of the Monarchy in 1660, Charles II resumed ownership of Hyde Park and enclosed it with a brick wall.
+It realised £17,000 with an additional £765 6 shillings 2 pence for the resident deer.
+Following the Stuart Restoration in 1660, Charles II resumed ownership of Hyde Park and enclosed it with a brick wall.
 He restocked deer in what is now Buck Hill in Kensington Gardens.
 The May Day parade continued to be a popular event; Samuel Pepys took part in the park's celebrations in 1663 while attempting to gain the King's favour.

 During the Great Plague of London in 1665, Hyde Park was used as a military camp.